fasttime/JScrewIt/Features.md

 _Available in Chrome, Opera, Edge, Android Browser and Node.js._
 <a name="WINDOW"></a>
 ### `WINDOW`
-Existence of the global object property self having the string representation "\[object Window\]".
+Existence of the global object self having the string representation "\[object Window\]".

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Edge and Android Browser 4.4.2+.
 This feature is not available inside web workers._
 ## Engine Support